Owen Coyle: Chennaiyin FC are not a finished article | Goal.com

 Chennaiyin FC are set to host Jamshedpur FC in an Indian Super League (ISL) 2019-20 encounter at the Jawaharlal Nehru Stadium in Chennai, on Thursday.

-Ever since Owen Coyle took over the reins at the club, incidentally since the 1-1 draw against Jamshedpur in the first leg tie, Chennaiyin have scored 13 goals this season in six matches.
+Ever since Owen Coyle took over the reins at the club, incidentally since the 1-1 draw against Jamshedpur in the first leg tie, Chennaiyin have scored 13 goals in six matches.

 "We have given ourselves a lot to do with our start.
 But now that we are playing well, scoring goals, we give ourselves a chance to climb the table.
 Jamshedpur are a fine side with a fantastic coach (Antonio Iriondo).
 My first game was against them and Antonio is a very good coach.
 But we concentrate on what we can do.
 We play to our maximum, it gives us a chance to close in on a spot in the top four and make an exciting end to the league," Coyle stated.